Sin-tel/tessera/notes.md

 in principle, the stream and render instances could be seperated allows for rendering even when there's no stream

-make channels and buttons bigger

-add master meter to atomics
-add cpu to atomics

 spacers / collapse sections in device settings

 allow only one instance of each view?